KarlSchreiner/Rogue-Pong/README.md

 - Maybe you are shown three possible oponents with varyying rewards and you can pick one

 - //sound effect of ball colliding is piano noise but speed of ball changes pitch

+- there should be multiple upgrade pulls?

+- upgrade pulls should have raririties

 # meta progression system